What is the camp?

 Are credit cards accepted?

 Credit cards are usually accepted at hotels and for car rentals, but Greece is largely a cash economy.
-Small grocery stores are often not equipped to take credit cards—or may not be happy to do so.
-It’s a good idea to bring cash in Euros, especially outside of Vathi.
-There are plenty of ATMs in Vathi, and you will probably be able to withdraw up to 500 euros a day.
+Small grocery stores are often not equipped to take credit cards, or may not be happy to do so.
+It’s a good idea to have cash, especially outside of Vathy.
+There are plenty of ATMs in Vathy, and you will probably be able to withdraw up to 500 euros a day.

 Will my phone work?